What's New

 Track Announcement engagement by student: The new Announcements tab on the Student Overview page gives instructors a student-level view of announcement engagement.
 Instructors can check which announcements each student has and has not read.

-Trigger Feedback Reminders when feedback is posted:The Feedback Reminder automation now triggers when instructors post feedback, not only when grades are posted.
+Trigger Feedback Reminder automations when feedback is posted:The Feedback Reminder automation now triggers when instructors post feedback, not only when grades are posted.
 When an instructor creates a new Feedback Reminder automation, Blackboard LMS also evaluates existing assignments and sends reminders for any feedback posted in the last 30 days but not yet checked by the student.
 This ensures students receive timely, relevant notifications about the feedback that supports their learning.

 Restrict grading activity in completed Original courses: Once an Original Course View course is marked complete, all grading activity becomes read-only, preventing changes to grades, overrides, group attempt grades, or feedback.
 This keeps finalized courses consistent and preserves the integrity of official course records without requiring any action from instructors or administrators.